 4. Mutual funds can be promising

 Because of the higher returns of investing in the equity markets, ELSS or Equity-linked Saving Scheme is a popular mutual fund option to save taxes.
-You can get tax benefits up to ₹46,800 by investing up to Rs 1.5L every year.
+You can get tax benefits of up to ₹46,800 by investing up to Rs 1.5L every year.
 Make sure you have enough money to spare, as ELSS has a shorter lock-in investment period of 3 years compared to other schemes.

-ELSS is a great option for only those who are open to risk and don’t mind their money locked-in on investments for a while.
+ELSS is a great option for only those who are open to risk and don’t mind their money locked in on investments for a while.

-5. “Why haven’t you already invested in PPF?”
+5. Why haven’t you already invested in PPF?

 Said every dad ever.
 The chances are that you’ve already heard of the Public Provident Fund from your parents.
 The reason why PPF is such a popular scheme is because of its EEE (exempt, exempt, exempt) status.
-You can enjoy a triple exemption advantage that includes no-wealth tax, tax-free returns, and deductions on deposits.
+You can enjoy a triple exemption advantage that includes no wealth tax, tax-free returns, and deductions on deposits.
 Since there is no risk of capital depreciation or late interest, PPF is your super tax-saving scheme!

-To get started with PPF, all you need is a minimum contribution of ₹500, your documents and you’re set.
+To get started with PPF, all you need is a minimum contribution of ₹500, and your documents and you’re set.

 6. Your dream retirement plan can help you cut down on taxes too